Playing AI Dungeon

 Erase

-TIP: You can erase multiple actions at once by scrolling up in your story, editing the output you wish to erase to, and double click/tapping to show an âErase to Hereâ popup.
-After pressing it, youâll erase to that exact point in the story!
+TIP: You can erase multiple actions at once by scrolling up in your story, editing the output you wish to erase to, and double click/tap to show an âErase to Hereâ popup.
+By hitting this, youâll erase to that exact point in the story.

 Undo